The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 The faster these processes run and shipping can start, the more satisfied the customer is, and thus your chances of winning the yellow field increase.

-Amazon has significantly advanced the optimization of internal processes for order fulfillment and has been offering its own solution with its “Fulfillment by Amazon” (FBA) program for several years.
+Amazon has significantly advanced the optimization of internal processes for order fulfillment and has been offering its own solution for several years with its “Fulfillment by Amazon” (FBA) program.

 To do this, let’s compare the different shipping options at Amazon.